Knowing what is the best way to brush your teeth plays a major role in keeping your teeth and gums healthy.

 3. The Importance of Frequency of Brushing: Finding the Balance

-Dentists recommend brushing at least twice a day, in the morning and before bedtime, to effectively manage plaque and safeguard against gum disease and decay.
+Most dentists advise brushing at least twice a day, once in the morning and once before bed.

 4. Mastering the Proper Brushing Technique: The Key to Thorough Cleaning